 This Zoe’s Freedom of Information training course will empower you with complete information regarding freedom of information and its successful implementation.

-By undertaking this Freedom of Information course, you will be able to successfully implement freedom of information in your organisation, and the country at large, thus contributing to efforts put together to increase the transparency and accountability of public sector organisations.
+By undertaking this Freedom of Information and Privacy Protection Certification course, you will be able to successfully implement freedom of information in your organisation, and the country at large, thus contributing to efforts put together to increase the transparency and accountability of public sector organisations.

 Further, with the experience and knowledge gained through this course, you will be able to confidently handle modern tools and techniques for secure information management, which should be readily available upon requests.